cran-task-views/ActuarialScience/ActuarialScience.md

 #### Life contingencies

 - `r pkg("lifecontingencies", priority = "core")` provides the most popular functionalities for life actuarial mathematics, namely, survival/death probabilities, the present value of life annuities and (whole)-life insurance one, two or multiple heads.
 The package also propose S4 classes for handling lifetables, multiple decrement tables and actuarial tables.
-- `r pkg("AnnuityRIR")` proposes different techniques for the approximation of the present and final value of a unitary annuity-due or annuity-immediate considering interest rate as a random variable.
 - `r pkg("LifeInsuranceContracts")` provides R6 classes to model traditional life insurance contracts like annuities, whole life insurances or endowments with (discretionary) profit participation.
 This package provides a framework to model such contracts in a very generic (cash-flow-based) way and includes modelling profit participation schemes, dynamic increases or more general contract layers, as well as contract changes.
 - `r pkg("MortCast")` provides a function `life.table` to compute survival/death probabilities.
 - `r pkg("lifepack")` calculates insurance reserves, premiums using advanced numerical methods in order to facilitate accurate financial projections.